Not sure which reviews are credible and who is getting paid to shill?

 Cyber Security for your Home Security System

 What happens after you have your system chosen?
-I think your next best step is to secure your system from hacks.
+I think your next best step is to know how your security system can be hacked and secure it.
 Many systems come with well-known default user names and passwords, so exposing them to the internet without changing the default login is not a wise idea.

 With some popular models, they can be compromised within minutes!